Aswan High Dam: The Great Nile River Project in Egypt

 Before the High Dam was built, the floods of the Nile flooded without prior warning.
 The Nile ignited the destruction of food crops and small communities.
 The Low Dam of Aswan, which had been constructed at the beginning of the twentieth century, could do little or nothing to control the flood or to generate enough electric power.
 The High Dam was, therefore, constructed to withstand the flood, gather water for the valley, generate electricity, and provide drinking water to an increasing population.
 Thus, its completion in the long run would help the economy of Egypt.
 It produced the energy to support agriculture, industry, and rural life, allowing the cultivation and industries to grow.

-How Was Lake Nasser Created by the Aswan High Dam?
+Lake Nasser: The Massive Reservoir Created by the High Dam

 Lake Nasser, one of the world’s largest artificial lakes, was created as a direct result of the High Dam’s construction.
 When the dam blocked the flow of the Nile, water began to accumulate behind it, forming a massive reservoir that stretches over 550 kilometers from southern Egypt into northern Sudan.
 The lake covers an area of approximately 5,250 square kilometers and holds more than 132 cubic kilometers of water.